 See the estimated costs.

 A student who can demonstrate maturity and an eagerness to learn and who can adapt to the rapidly paced environment of a world-class, progressive teaching hospital, will thrive in our program.

 Admission to the program is extremely competitive.
 Nationwide, the match rate is 50% for applicants applying to internships.
 Minimally, you will need to have completed an ACEND Accredited Didactic Program in Dietetics and have a bachelor's degree from an accredited university.

 The average GPA for incoming interns is 3.3 with a 3.6 average in major courses.
 However, GPAs have ranged from 2.5 - 4.0.
-GRE scores are required, and scores typically range from 400 to greater than 600.
+GRE scores are required, and scores typically range from 146-170 for verbal, 140-166 for quantitative and 3.0-6.0 for analytical writing.
 Letters of recommendation, as well as life and work experience, are considered equally important selection factors in determining who will most likely succeed in our program.

 It is not a requirement that you have work experience in dietetics, nor is there any recency of education requirement.
 The selection committee carefully considers all portions of your application in making their decision.
 However, we do like to know about any other paid work experience as life/professional skills can transfer to dietetics supervised practice programs.